MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 1. Switch the GitHub Copilot Chat view to Agent mode.

+    When using Agent mode, GitHub Copilot can make autonomous changes to your codebase.
+Agent mode is particularly useful for complex, multi-step refactoring tasks.

-    In the Chat view, locate the mode selector (typically in the bottom-left corner) and select **Agent**.
-This enables GitHub Copilot to make autonomous changes to your codebase.
+    To change modes, locate the mode selector (typically in the bottom-left corner of the Chat view) and select **Agent**.

-1. Plan the refactoring strategy.
+1. Take a minute to plan your refactoring strategy.

-    Before assigning tasks to the agent, consider the logical order for refactoring:
+    Before assigning tasks to GitHub Copilot Agent, consider the logical order for refactoring.
+Use the analysis from the previous task to inform your decisions.

+    For example:

+    If GitHub Copilot suggested:

+    "Start with shared services for validation and shipping, then refactor service helpers, and finally consider architectural abstraction for processors."

+    You can use the following phased approach:

     - **Phase 1**: Core business logic duplication (validation and shipping calculation)
     - **Phase 2**: Service-layer duplications (email, audit, inventory services)